slinkslinkovich/backtesting_crypto/RSI_strategy/README.md

 ### M15 Timeframe

-The M15 timeframe reaffirmed the value of simplicity, as adhering to the standard RSI parameters produced consistent results.
-This shorter interval benefited from the stability provided by the traditional RSI strategy, making it a reliable option for those looking for a balanced approach.
+M15 was not successful unfortunately all variants were unprofitable.
 See the [M15 backtest results](https://github.com/slinkslinkovich/backtesting_crypto/blob/main/RSI_strategy/BTCUSDT_RSI_15m_One_01_01_2021-07_01_2023.csv).

 ### M5 Timeframe

-Similar to M15, the M5 timeframe thrived when the standard RSI parameters remained unchanged.
-The fast-paced nature of M5 trading was effectively harnessed by the RSI strategy, underscoring its versatility across different timeframes.
-Check the [M5 backtest results](https://github.com/slinkslinkovich/backtesting_crypto/blob/main/RSI_strategy/BTCUSDT_RSI_5m_One_01_01_2021-07_01_2023.csv).
+Like the M15, the M5 timeframe has not been successful.
+Unfortunately RSI is not so profitable on small timeframes.
+[M5 backtest results](https://github.com/slinkslinkovich/backtesting_crypto/blob/main/RSI_strategy/BTCUSDT_RSI_5m_One_01_01_2021-07_01_2023.csv).

 ### M3 Timeframe

-In the M3 timeframe, the strategy continued to demonstrate resilience with the use of standard RSI parameters.
-This interval allowed traders to capitalize on shorter-term fluctuations while maintaining the strategy's overall effectiveness.
+On the M3 timeframe, the strategy continued to demonstrate its ineffectiveness on low TFs.
+Unfortunately, again only minuses.
 Explore the [M3 backtest results](https://github.com/slinkslinkovich/backtesting_crypto/blob/main/RSI_strategy/BTCUSDT_RSI_3m_One_01_01_2021-07_01_2023.csv).

 ### M1 Timeframe

-On the M1 timeframe, sticking to the standard RSI parameters proved to be a prudent choice.
-The rapid pace of M1 trading was navigated successfully with this approach, reinforcing the adaptability of the RSI strategy across various trading conditions.
+On the M1 timeframe we again got only minuses, unfortunately there are no profitable setups.
 Check out the [M1 backtest results](https://github.com/slinkslinkovich/backtesting_crypto/blob/main/RSI_strategy/BTCUSDT_RSI_1m_One_01_01_2021-07_01_2023.csv).

-## Benefits and Recommendations
+**Advantages and Recommendations**

-The RSI strategy, with its simplicity and adaptable parameters, offers several benefits:
+The RSI strategy, due to its simplicity and customizable parameters, has a number of advantages:

-- **Proven Profitability**: The strategy showcased consistent profits across a range of timeframes, attesting to its reliability.
+- **Proven profitability**: The strategy has demonstrated profits on various timeframes, which shows its reliability.
-- **Versatility**: From longer intervals like H4 to rapid intervals like M1, the RSI strategy adapts to diverse trading scenarios.
+- **Versatility**: The RSI strategy adapts to different trading scenarios, ranging from longer intervals such as H4 to fast intervals such as M1.
-- **Winrate Optimization**: The H1 timeframe revealed the importance of tailored settings, optimizing the strategy's winrate.
+- **Win Optimization**: The H1 timeframe showed the importance of individual settings that optimize a strategy's win rate.
-- **Risk Management**: The RSI's oversold and overbought levels provide valuable signals for managing risk and potential reversals.
+- **Risk Management**: RSI oversold and overbought levels are valuable signals for risk management and potential reversals.

 For optimal results:

-- **Customization**: Consider adjusting RSI thresholds based on timeframe and market conditions.
+- **Adjustment**: Consider adjusting RSI thresholds based on timeframe and market conditions.
+Work on a reversal strategy and adjust Risk/Profit values.
-- **Backtesting**: Continue backtesting with different settings to find the optimal parameters for your trading style.
+- **Backtesting**: Continue backtesting with different settings to find the optimal settings for your trading style.
-- **Risk Control**: Pair the RSI strategy with effective risk management techniques for consistent success.
+- **Risk Control**: Use the RSI strategy paired with effective risk management techniques to achieve consistent success.
+- **Reversion**: It is worth considering working in reverse in our estimation - reversing RSI should be profitable on all TFs.

 ## Summary

-This comprehensive analysis underscores the potential of the RSI strategy to deliver consistent profits across diverse timeframes.
-Whether trading on longer intervals such as H1 or engaging in rapid-fire transactions on M1, the RSI strategy showcases its reliability and adaptability.
-The provided [rsi.py](https://github.com/slinkslinkovich/backtesting_crypto/blob/main/RSI_strategy/rsi.py) script empowers traders to harness the power of the RSI indicator and embark on a profitable journey in the cryptocurrency market.
+This comprehensive analysis highlights the potential of the RSI strategy to generate consistent profits across a variety of timeframes.
+The provided script [rsi.py](https://github.com/slinkslinkovich/backtesting_crypto/blob/main/RSI_strategy/rsi.py) and the results proved that RSI can and is profitable, not on all timeframes but profitable.

-Feel free to explore the provided CSV files for a detailed breakdown of each backtest and further insights into the strategy's performance.
+Feel free to study the provided CSV files to analyze each backtest in detail and learn more about the strategy's performance.